robinostlund/homeassistant-volkswagencarnet/README.md

 * Distance unit conversion - Select if you wish to use "Swedish mil" or Imperial Miles instead of KM (Optional, default is KM)
 ![image](https://raw.githubusercontent.com/robinostlund/homeassistant-volkswagencarnet/master/resources/integration_config.png)

-Note that the Volkswagen API has a connection limit of 480 calls/day (one call every 3rd minute).
-The default interval of 5 minutes in this integration will leave only 192 calls for other applications, such as the VW app, which might not be enough.
-If you want to use the app alongside this integration, it is recommended to raise this interval to 10 minutes.
-This can be changed by selecting **Configure** for the integration in Home Assistant, and them modifying the value **Sensors update interval (minutes)**.
+> **Note:** The Volkswagen API has a connection limit of **480 calls per day** (approximately one call every 3 minutes).
+The default update interval of **5 minutes** in this integration will use 288 calls per day, leaving only **192 calls** available for other applications, such as the official VW app — which may not be sufficient.
+If you plan to use the VW app alongside this integration, it is recommended to **increase the update interval to 10 minutes**.
+You can adjust this by going to the integration in Home Assistant, selecting **Configure**, and then modifying the **Sensors update interval (minutes)**.

 ## Having Issues with This Component?